RFFPFSDev/RabbitMq-dotnet/README.md

 We can simply give up on them without any further processing.
 To do so, we send a `reject` response rather than our usual `ack` with the requeue option set to false so that the message will never be processed

+A queue that is declared with the x-dead-letter-exchange property will send messages which are either rejected, nacked or expired (with TTL) to the specified dead-letter-exchange.
+If you specify x-dead-letter-routing-key the routing key of the message with be changed when dead lettered.

 ## Queue Is Too Full

 ## TTL (“time to live”)

+By declaring a queue with the x-message-ttl property, messages will be discarded from the queue if they haven't been consumed within the time specified.

 ## delayed retry / exponential backoff strategy